fb-pixel

 Specsavers

-Optical retail chain, Specsavers was founded by husband and wife Doug and Mary Perkins on the island of Guernsey in 1984.
-The company expanded to the mainland shortly after and opened their first high street shop in Bristol later that year.
+Optical retail chain Specsavers was founded by husband-and-wife Doug and Mary Perkins on the island of Guernsey in 1984.
+The company expanded to the mainland shortly after and opened its first high street shop in Bristol later that year.

 They now have over 750 stores and 18,000 employees across the UK.
 Last year they reported revenues exceeding £2.27bn and have an extensive range of eyewear and hearing aids from major fashion brands.